Antique Arms & Militaria

 Choose The Ideal Christmas Gift From Great Britain's Favourite Armoury Antiques & Collector's Shop.
 Some of The Best Ideas You Could Imagine, For Both Christmas & New Year, Have Come From The Lanes Armoury’.
 Our 105th Christmas in Brighton

-Now moving on towards the middle of November, as we all are, this would the perfect time to select a Christmas gift for a loved one {or oneself} from our unique and massive selection of original military antiques, ancient antiquities, and Ist edition novels.
+Now moving on towards the end of November, as we all are, this would the perfect time to select a Christmas gift for a loved one {or oneself} from our unique and massive selection of original military antiques, ancient antiquities, and Ist edition novels.
 Also a fine time for deliveries worldwide to arrive before the Christmas festivities.

 This is our 105th year of family trading this coming Christmas, and the dawn of our 106th year.
 However, we have actually traded in Brighton for well over 200 years, but until WW1 we were principally involved in the fishing trade, especially seafood.
 In the early 19th century we used to supply the Brighton Royal Pavilion, the palace of King George IVth {formerly the Prince Regent} with shellfish.